 What Does It Cost to Refurbish Private Jet Seats?

 The actual cost to refurbish your jet seats can vary widely based on several factors.
 The size and type of aircraft, size and type of seat, amount of customization, cost of materials, sewing patterns, and reshaping, all factor into the overall cost.

 The below chart compiles basic industry costs per aircraft seat or divan with some material allowances.
-(More on seat type and refurbishment options below.)
+We’ll get into more details on seat type and refurbishment or upgrade options below.

+What Does It Cost to Refurbish Private Jet Seats?